aws-samples/shopfloor-connectivity/docs/README.md

 ## Output logging format

 In order to integrate with the Microsoft logging extensions, the command line
-the parameters for logging (-trace, -info, -warning, -error) are not available for the .NET Core based adapter. (https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line)implementations.
+the parameters for logging (-trace, -info, -warning, -error) are not available for the [.NET Core based adapter](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line) implementations.
 Instead of these parameters the level of output logging is configured in the appsettings.json file.

 ## Implementing a .NET Core Protocol adapter.